Environmental and

 Pipeline Replacement

 As part of our vision to be the safest provider of natural gas services, Atmos Energy is committed to modernizing our natural gas distribution, transmission, and underground storage systems.
-As well as our business and our processes.
 These projects and initiatives improve the safety and reliability of our infrastructure, reduce methane emissions, and improve our customer service and efficiency.

-Including investments in new technology, Atmos Energy allocates more than 88% of its capital spending to enhance the safety and reliability of its distribution and transportation systems, delivering efficient and affordable energy to its customers and communities.
+Including investments in new technology, Atmos Energy allocated approximately 85 percent of its fiscal 2023 capital spending to enhance the safety and reliability of its distribution and transportation systems, delivering efficient and affordable energy to its customers and communities.
 System modernization efforts include pipe replacement programs and leak repair prioritization, which further contribute to the company’s commitment to protect and preserve the environment.

-In fiscal year 2022, we replaced nearly 900 miles of distribution and transmission pipe (~1.1% of our total system) and approximately 24,500 steel service lines (~3.5% reduction).
+In fiscal year 2023, we replaced over 900 miles of distribution and transmission pipe (about 1.2% of our total system) and approximately 24,500 steel service lines (about a 3.2% reduction from prior year).
 Over the next five years, we plan to replace between 4,000 and 5,000 miles of distribution and transmission pipe and between 120,000 and 170,000 steel service lines.[1]
-To determine the schedule for pipeline replacements, we use a risk-based prioritization model that considers factors like the pipe’s age, location, material, leak history, environmental factors, and more.
-This modernization will greatly contribute to reduced emission rates across our operations.
+To determine the schedule for pipeline replacements, we use a risk-based prioritization model that considers the pipe’s age, location, material, leak history, environmental factors, and more.
+This modernization will significantly contribute to reductions in operational emissions.

 Distribution Pipe Replacement Rate